-Ms. Jin is the founding member of Pyxis Piano Quartet.
+As an active Chamber Musician, Ms. Jin is the founding member of Pyxis Piano Quartet.
 The group is in their tenth season in residence at Delaware Art Museum.
-She is also the member of Copeland Strings Quartet and the Delaware Symphony Orchestra.
+She joined Copeland Strings Quartet in 2017.
+Currently She is also a member of the Delaware Symphony Orchestra.

 Ms. Jin has been invited to Aspen Music Festival, Tanglewood Music Festival, Ravinia Festival, Colorado Music Festival, Pacific Music Festival, Taos Chamber Music Festival,International Summer Academic Prague-Vienna-Budapest Festival, Beijing International Music Festival, Margess International Festival, Daniel Music Festival and Amadeus Masterclass.

 Before her move to the United States, she won First Prize in the National Cello Duo Competition of China, the Bao-gang Elegance Art Award and the Excellent Performance Prize in the National Competition of China.
 An active chamber musician, Ms. Jin is the founder of the Tang-gu-la String Quartet.
 The Quartet toured England, Switzerland, Austria, Holland, Australia and China and received numerous honors, winning Second Prize in the First National String Quartet Competition.
 Shortly after, the quartet appeared in Isaac Stern’s Oscar-winning documentary “From Mao to Mozart”, and performed for President Bill Clinton.

 Ms. Jin received her Bachelor’s degree from Shanghai Conservatory of Music, Master of Music at Shepherd School of Music at Rice University studied with Prof. Norman Fischer and the Artist Diploma at the Cleveland Institute of Music studied with Mr. Desmond Hoebig.